000hen/YouTube-Downloader/README.md

 ## Installation

-_You can download the executable from the [release page](https://github.com/000hen/YouTube-Downloader/releases/latest)_
+_You can download the executable file from the [release page](https://github.com/000hen/YouTube-Downloader/releases/latest)_

  1. Download the repository.
  2. Install the packages with `npm install`.